stanipintjuk/nix-blacklist-updater/README.md

 This NixOS expression will block all malicous IPs and update them daily.

-The source for the malicous IPs is lists.blocklist.de
+The source for the malicious IPs is lists.blocklist.de

 #Systemd